gluster/glusterdocs/Quick-Start-Guide/Architecture.md

 the client node via /dev/fuse (this has been described in FUSE section).
-The GlusterFS process on the client consists of a stack of translators called the client translators which are defined in the configuration file(vol file) send by the storage server glusterd process.
+The GlusterFS process on the client consists of a stack of translators called the client translators which are defined in the configuration file(vol file) sent by the storage server glusterd process.
 The first among these translators being the FUSE translator which consists of the FUSE library(libfuse).
 Each translator has got functions corresponding to each file operation or fop supported by glusterfs.
 The request will